 - Capsaicin (the compound in pepper) can act as a laxative and cause a quick run to the bathroom.

 - It Helps You Fight Colds.

 - Irritates Your Skin.

-Spicy foods have many benefits, but they are not recommended for IBD patients during the recovery process due to tissue damage to the intestinal walls.
+Spicy foods have many benefits but are not recommended for IBD patients during recovery due to tissue damage to the intestinal walls.
 Other chronic inflammatory disease patients also might feel worsening symptoms after eating spicy food.

 A variety of spices.

 - Most herbs and spices have powerful antioxidant properties due to phenolic compounds (mainly flavonoids), which affect the absorption of nutrients.

 - Spices contribute significantly to mineral intake, especially when the diet is not diversified.
 There are hundreds of spices.
 (Indian cuisine is well known for its spices.)